kaltura/DeveloperPortalDocs/documentation/player-sdk/Using-and-Configuring-Player-Objects-controls.md

 ## Using the Kaltura Player Plugin
-To learm about the Kaltura Player plugin and how it helps you customize your Player, refer to the [Player Plugin Overview](https://vpaas.kaltura.com/documentation/player-sdk/Player-Plugin-Overview#sthash.avrM8Tj7.MuWspf6K.dpbs).
+To learm about the Kaltura Player plugin and how it helps you to customize your Player, refer to the [Player Plugin Overview](https://vpaas.kaltura.com/documentation/player-sdk/Player-Plugin-Overview#sthash.avrM8Tj7.MuWspf6K.dpbs).

 ## How to Remove html5 UI Controls